wp-plugins/werkpress-theme-customization-request/readme.txt

 == Description ==

-This plugin adds a widget to the WordPress dashboard that allows users to submit a theme customization request from within WordPress itself, rather than having to visit werkpress.com.
+This plugin adds a widget to the WordPress dashboard that allows users to submit a theme customization request from within WordPress itself, rather than having to visit [werkpress.com](http://werkpress.com).
+Come to think of it, you should visit us [there](http://werkpress.com) anyway.

 == Installation ==